-NASHVILLE, Tennessee — Tennessee Finance Commissioner Larry Martin says the state's overall tax collections fell below budgeted expectations in January.
+NASHVILLE, Tennessee — Tennessee Finance Commissioner Larry Martin says the state's overall revenue collections in June were $56.5 million more than expected.

 The tax collections reflect economic activity in May.